Episode 2: Distant Touch

 A BALTIC Centre for Contemporary Art and Wellcome Collection collaboration.
 Presented by Nwando Ebizie.
 Music by Nkisi.
 Sound by Axel Kacoutié.
 A Reduced Listening Production, produced by Katherine Godfrey and exec produced by Alannah Chance.

-Elizabeth-Jane Burnett's The Grassling is published by Penguin and The Living Light will be released in 2021.
+Elizabeth-Jane Burnett's The Grassling is published by Penguin and The Living Light is a work-in-progress.
+Her poetry collection Of Sea is out in 2021.

 Listen to For All I Care on your favourite podcast site, just search 'For All I Care', or subscribe by following one of the links below: